We enjoyed riding on an accessible steam train with South Devon Railway. Who doesn’t love a ride on a steam train!

 There are limitations for larger scooters, check the Disabled Visitors Page on the South Devon Railway website.
 Also, registered disabled people and their carers receive a concessionary price – details on the website.

-If you want to get on and off the train, Totnes is home to the award winning Rare Breeds Farm and was voted one of the best family venues in the UK for people with disabilities.
+If you want to get on and off the train, Totnes is home to the award-winning Rare Breeds Farm and was voted one of the best family venues in the UK for people with disabilities.

-A Trip on an Accessible Steam Train
+A Trip on an Accessible Steam Train with South Devon Railway

 We started off with a bit of breakfast in the cafe, it was busy but we had no problem finding a table.
-There’s a flat entrance with a slight lip in the doorway, we had no problem with the chair.
+There’s a flat entrance with a slight lip in the doorway, and we had no problem with the chair.

 Suitably stuffed, we bimbled over to the station where we met by Alistair.
-I think Alistair is the station master, he certainly looked important and knew his stuff!
+I think Alistair is the station master.
+He certainly looked important and knew his stuff!

-Bimbling around the UK, I’ve learned to appreciate the importance of preserving old buildings, they give us a window into the past and Buckfastleigh train station is exactly that.
+Bimbling around the UK, I’ve learned to appreciate the importance of preserving old buildings.
+They give us a window into the past, and Buckfastleigh train station is exactly that.

 Even down to the adverts on the walls and suitcases on the trolleys, you get transported back in time, when the steam engine toots its whistle and puffs its smoke – it’s pretty special.

-We boarded our train at Buckfastleigh and did the round trip.
+We boarded our train at Buckfastleigh and made the round trip.
 In all the excitement I forgot to jot down the name of the engine, although it did get the number 6412 if that means anything?

 I’m clearly a pretty rubbish train spotter…